n2048-creative-technology/realtime-xy-plotter/README.md

 This sketch allows to control the XY Plotter with the mouse.

-Click to switch pen up and down
+Click to switch pen up and down.

-Move mouse and plotter will follow;
+Move mouse and plotter will follow.